coderefinery/cmake/_episodes/07-compilers.md

 ---

-## See actual compiler flags and link line
+## What are the actual compiler flags and link line?

 The default compilation output is nice and compact.
 But sometimes we want to see the current compiler flags and the gory compiler output: